ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 inhomogeneity across sections, often arising from variable staining or illumination, was corrected using N4 bias field correction.

-**Template-based spatial normalization.** To facilitate reproducible mapping, we first constructed a contralaterally symmetric average template from 30 fMOST brains and their mirrored counterparts using ANTsX template-building tools.
+To facilitate reproducible mapping, we first constructed a contralaterally symmetric average template from 30 fMOST brains and their mirrored counterparts using ANTsX template-building tools.
 Because the AllenCCFv3 and fMOST data differ substantially in both intensity